SalesforceCommerceCloud/sfcc-ci/README.md

 * Code deployment and code version management
 * System job execution and monitoring (site import)
 * Custom job execution and monitoring
+* Exploring Account Manager orgs and management of users and roles
 * JavaScript API

 # How do I get set up? #